AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 >[!NOTE]
 >
->If your render is an instance of AEM you must install the [VanityURLS-Components](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq600/component/vanityurls-components) package to install the vanity URL service.
-(See [Signing In to Package Share](https://helpx.adobe.com/experience-manager/6-3/sites/administering/using/package-manager.html#SigningIntoPackageShare).)
+>If your render is an instance of AEM you must install the VanityURLS-Components from [Software Distribution](https://downloads.experiencecloud.adobe.com/) package to install the vanity URL service.
+(See [Software Distribution](https://experienceleague.adobe.com/docs/experience-manager-65/administering/contentmanagement/package-manager.html?lang=en#software-distribution) for more details.)

 Use the following procedure to enable access to vanity URLs.

-1. If your render service is an AEM instance, install the com.adobe.granite.dispatcher.vanityurl.content package on the publish instance (see the note above).
+1. If your render service is an AEM instance, install the `com.adobe.granite.dispatcher.vanityurl.content package on the publish instance (see the note above).
-1. For each vanity URL that you have configured for an AEM or CQ page, ensure that the ` [/filter](dispatcher-configuration.md#main-pars_134_32_0009)` configuration denies the URL.
+1. For each vanity URL that you have configured for an AEM or CQ page, ensure that the [`/filter`](#configuring-access-to-content-filter) configuration denies the URL.
 If necessary, add a filter that denies the URL.
 1. Add the `/vanity_urls` section below `/farms`.
 1. Restart Apache web server.